 JH: He took me back, and I was just getting out of the car, ready to grab clothes.
-Just stuff that is survival from the storm that isn't flooded, isn't ruined.
-Important things like any sort of big electronics I need to take like my work laptop, everything like that.
+Just stuff that is survival from the storm, that isn't flooded, isn't ruined.
+Important things like any sort of big electronics that I need to take, like my work laptop, everything like that.
 Clothes enough to sustain for a week or so, and just put them in a place.
-Anything of importance, just grab it right now, just to make sure.
+Anything of importance, just grab it right now, make sure.
 When I got back, people were around collecting things and moving things around, making sure everything is all right.
 With the laundry building tipped over, they were trying to move it back up.
 I went in there, just grabbed what I could.
 Now, the kitchen and then the living room were flooding out, and there was water seeping in from the ceiling.
 Part of the balcony was ripped apart.
 The ceiling ended up collapsing on top of my bed so there was debris all over my bedroom with clothes.
-The chest of drawer, everything like that, was getting messed up and destroyed.
+The chest of drawers, everything like that, was getting messed up and destroyed.
 I ended up just grabbing both my laptops, both their chargers, my phone charger, about a week's worth of clothes and important sentimental items.
 We just ended up leaving to mom's house for the night, after checking on everyone else, making sure they're all right, checking on the car if there's any damage I had to my vehicle, just making sure, in general, what was going on.
 Then I also was going around at the time of leaving because I was driving myself.
-I was just checking around the city, making sure if anything was really destroyed.
-Keeping updates on Facebook because there are so many questions going on.
+I was just checking around the city, making sure everything was - if anything was really destroyed and keeping updates on Facebook because there were so many questions going along.
 I was like, I want to update people on Facebook, making sure if they need the new information, I can tell them.
 The Reserve got hit as well, and Gamecock Village and my apartment complex.
-We all kept getting hit.
-No one can get in or out here.
+We all ended up getting hit, and no one can get in or out here.

 ER: As you're going through your apartment getting things, how much time did you think you had?
-Was that a couple of minutes when you got there?
+Was that a couple of minutes, a little lengthier?

 JH: They said they weren't going to let anyone stay the night there.
 Just grab what you need.
 Take as much time as you need.
 I took about fifteen, twenty minutes of just looking around the apartment, looking at what I would need.
 I filled up about two trash bags worth of values, electronics, clothes, bathroom essentials, stuff like that.
-Just stuff I could use and still need for the week upcoming, because I need to come back and clean.
+Just stuff I could use and still need for the week upcoming, because [knowing?] to come back and clean.
 So, it took maybe fifteen minutes of just loading my car up and then driving out to Anniston.
 Just looking around the apartment and checking everything else.

-ER: At that time, did you also were trying to get stuff of your roommates?
+ER: At that time, did you also, were trying to get stuff of your roommates?
+Or were you trying to figure out, [was someone?] asking?